 Once you have your retirement spending number, most people use the 4% rule to determine their net worth needs to generate that level of income.

 The 4% rule is a rule of thumb to determine how much you can safely withdraw from retirement funds each year.
-Backtesting has shown that over 30+ year periods you can withdraw 4% a year, over n very long time period, without running out of money.
+Backtesting has shown that over 30+ year periods you can withdraw 4% a year, every year, without running out of money.
 A 3% rule is considered even safer, there are moments when the 4% rule fails, but 4% works the majority of the time.

 Finally, take your retirement spending number, subtract your annual passive income generation, and divide by 4%.
 That is your target savings to achieve FI/RE.